 The scholarship fund is administered by the National Academy of Public Administration, which is a non-profit, nonpartisan organization of which Herbert Roback was a distinguished Fellow.

 The scholarship recipient is invited to the annual meeting of the National Academy of Public Administration, held each November.
 During the meeting, the recipient is formally recognized before the gathered Fellows and distinguished guests of the Academy.

 Students who meet the criteria of enrollment and discipline from a university in the Washington, DC, metropolitan area, the Maxwell School at Syracuse University, Brandeis University, the Woodrow Wilson School at Princeton, John Jay College at CUNY, Albany/SUNY or from New York University are eligible to be nominated.

-Nominations must be submitted to the Scholarship Committee by the student’s school.
+Nominations must be submitted to the Scholarship Committee by the student’s school; self-nominations are not accepted.
 The school must submit on behalf of the student:

 1. Undergraduate and graduate transcripts

 3. Two letters of recommendation from professors